← jordandalton.com

 php artisan migrate

-Let’s go back to our middleware and update it so we can populate the database:
+Now let's go back to our middleware and update it to populate the database:

 <?php